MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/table-grid-control.md

 `context.parameters.[dataset_property_name].paging` will provide paging functionality like `hasNextPage` and `loadNextPage` data.
 The `Load More` button is shown if it has next page data.

-This sample also showcases how the control listens to the container resize.
+This sample also showcases how the component listens to the container resize.

 The `trackContainerResize` method should be called within [init](../reference/control/init.md) method so that the `mode.allocatedWidth` and `mode.allocatedHeight` will be provided each time [updateView](../reference/control/updateview.md) being called.
 If this method is not being called initially, then they don't have `allocatedWidth` and `allocatedHeight` provided.

 If the allocatedHeight is –1, that means there is no limit on height.
-The control should adjust its height based on the provided width.
+The component should adjust its height based on the provided width.

 ### Related topics